Azure/azure-sdk-for-python/sdk/identity/azure-identity/tests/managed-identity-live/service-fabric/service_fabric.md

 > **Note:** The code run by the applications comes from the `Dockerfile` in each, so adapting this sample to another language can be done by editing the Docker image each application uses.
 No other configuration changes are necessary if using Linux containers.
 To use Windows containers, you would need to edit the cluster configuration to run on Windows virtual machines (an example of a Windows configuration can be found [here](https://github.com/Azure/azure-quickstart-templates/tree/master/service-fabric-secure-cluster-5-node-1-nodetype)).

-The `arm-templates` directory contains Azure resource templates for creating a Service Fabric cluster to host these applications as well as the application templates.
+The `arm-templates` directory contains Azure resource templates for creating these applications as well as a Service Fabric cluster to host them.
+The cluster template also deploys other resources that are necessary for running a cluster: a load balancer, public IP address, virtual machine scale set, virtual network, and two storage accounts.

 ### Environment requirements